 In a very busy Urgent Care dispensing medications can backfire.
 You’ll need an extra staff to document and handle the medications.
-And the doctor has to spend time educating the patient on side effects etc.
+The doctor has to spend time educating the patient on side effects, etc.

 5. Lab Tests

-We had a STAT machine at the Urgent Care but the values were often borderline and we needed a staff member calibrating the machine and run the samples.
+We had a STAT machine at the Urgent Care, but the values were often borderline, and we needed a staff member to calibrate the machine and run the samples.

-At the Walk-in Clinic we did simple samples such the ones I mentioned above.
+At the Walk-in Clinic, we did simple samples such as the ones I mentioned above.
 These POC tests are cheap and simple to administer.
 And they offered us a decent profit margin as well.

 6. Office Space

 The Urgent Care had 7 exam rooms and I’d jump from room to room.
 We had a hand washing station in each room and a pelvic table in each.

 Because of the high acuity, it only took a GI outbreak in the community for all of the rooms to be occupied.
 This meant that many patients had to wait a long time or be diverted to the ER.